jerryorta-dev/nx-angular-demo/README.md

 - `npm run storybook` to start the storybook server
 - `npm run build-storybook` to build the storybook app

+### Running Capacitor Commands

+Capacitorjs has it's own build architecture, so it is not managed by Nx, although it is part of the monorepo.
+To run capacitor commands, you need to navigate to the capacitorjs directory and run the commands there.

+- `cd apps/task-manager/capacitorjs`

+Then run the capacitor commands using `npx cap ...` as explained the capacitor documentation.

 ## Frameworks
 The monorepo contains the following frameworks: